 The purpose of this competitive grant program is to enable eligible institutions, or groupings of such institutions, to serve as "state-of-the-art" resource centers for South Carolina in a specific area related to the improvement of teacher education.
 Teacher education encompasses both in-service and pre-service training.
 These "resource centers" develop and model state-of-the-art teaching practices, conduct research, disseminate information, and provide training for P-12 and higher education personnel in the Center's specific area of expertise.
 Research has shown that the single greatest factor influencing student achievement is teacher quality.
-In order for the state to attain its education goals, we must ensure that all students have access to highly qualified teachers and educational programs.
-Towards this goal, the focus of the Centers of Excellence Program is to concentrate on assisting rural \Junderperforming \schools and districts.
-The Commission envisions the Center to be a university-wide effort.
+For the state to attain its education goals, we must ensure that all students have access to highly qualified teachers and educational programs.
+Towards this goal, the focus of the Centers of Excellence Program is to concentrate on assisting rural 'underperforming' schools and districts.
+The South Carolina Commission on Higher Education (CHE) envisions the Center to be a university-wide effort.
 Typical activities include: